YP-Learning/LetUs-C/src/Ch9-Pointers/C/README.md

 d.
 Given three variables `x`, `y`, `z` write a function to circularly shift their values to right.
 In other words if `x = 5`, `y = 8`, `z = 10`, after circular shift `y = 5`, `z = 8`, `x = 10`, Call the function with variables a, b, c to circularly shift values.
 [Solution](./d.c)

 e.
 If the lengths of the sides of a triangle are denoted by `a`, `b`, and `c`, then area of traingle is given by `area = sqrt(S(S - a)(s - b)(s - c))` where `S = (a + b + c) / 2`.
 Write a function to calculate the area of the traingle.
 [Solution](./e.c)

+f.
+Write a function to compute the distance between two points and use it to develop another function function that will compute the areas of the triangle whose vertices are `A(x1, y1)`, `B(x2, y2)`, and `C(x3, y3)`.
+Use these function to develop a function which returns a value 1 if the point `(x, y)` lies inside the triangle ABC, otherwise returns a value 0.
+[Solution](./f.c)